simoncozens/fonts-and-layout/features-2.md

 Glyphs has done this semi-magically for us, but here is what is going on underneath.
 Cursive attachment is turned on using the `curs` feature, which is on by default for Arabic script.
 Inside the `curs` feature are a number of cursive attachment positioning rules, which define where the entry and exit anchors are:

     feature curs {
+        lookupflag RightToLeft
         position cursive lam.medi <anchor 643 386> <anchor -6 180>;
         position cursive gaf.init <anchor NULL>    <anchor 35 180>;
     } curs;

 (The initial forms have a `NULL` entry anchor, and of course final forms will have a `NULL` exit anchor.)
 The shaper is responsible for overlaying the anchors to make the exit point and its adjacent entry point fit together.
+In this case, the leftmost glyph (logically, the last character to be entered) is positioned on the baseline; this is the effect of the `lookupflag RightToLeft` statement.
+Without that, the rightmost glyph (first character) would be positioned on the baseline.

 ### Mark-to-base